ooker777/docs-1/content/local folder.md

     - [Mirror to Gitlab and running GitLab CI](https://github.com/marketplace/actions/mirror-to-gitlab-and-run-gitlab-ci)
     - [Mirroring Repository](https://github.com/marketplace/actions/mirroring-repository)

+Also, it's possible to host only your Obsidian content in a private repository hosted on GitHub and use other hosting solution for the rest (template, quartz…) using submodule.

 ## Dry-Run

 However, the dry-run allow to "test" the plugin without sending into a Repository.
 The plugin will follow all of your settings, but instead of sending into a repository, it will send into a configured folder.
 You can use variable to simulate multiple repository :